Matthew 5

 Matthew 6

-Jesus teaches people how to help poor people
+Jesus teaches how to help poor people

 1 Jesus then said to them, ‘You should do good things to help people.
 But be careful!
 Do not do this so that other people see you.
 If you want other people to praise you, your Father in heaven will not praise you.